Tilapiatsu/modo-tila.matcapmanager/README.md

 Tested with Modo10.1v2+ / windows 10

-Matcap Manager is a modo kit to easily load &amp; assign matcap shaders to the scene or selection.
-It also provides a modo scene to render matcap easily so you can create your own.
+Matcap Manager is a modo kit that will help you easily load &amp; assign matcap shaders to the scene or selection.
+It also provides a modo scene in which you can easily render your own matcaps.

 ***